-Hi, I'm Katarina Juričić, artist & researcher on photography based in-between The Netherlands and Croatia.
-If you want to, you can reach me through email (email@example.com), Instagram (@kat_juri), or give me a call (+31644494983).
+Hi, I'm Katarina Juričić, artist & researcher on photography based in-between the Netherlands and Croatia.
+If you want to reach me, you can send me an email (email@example.com), find me on Instagram (@kat_juri), or give me a call (+31644494983).

 Since 1826 photography went through a rollercoaster of developments.
 The name itself derived from the Greek roots phōtos (light) and graphé (drawing).
 From “drawing with light” to “combining 0 and 1 digits” for forming an image, photography has been constantly redefining itself and here’s where my interest lies.